Daily Fantasy Sports 101: Building a Winning Lineup

 Pick’em and Survivor Contests

 In fantasy contests, two popular formats stand out: Pick'em contests and fantasy survivor contests.
 Pick'em contests simplify the player selection process by eliminating salary caps; instead, you choose from a set of matchups across players.
 These contests focus on picking the winner between two competing players, which is less about budget management and more about pure sports insight.
 On the other hand, survivor contests challenge participants to choose a team or player each week that they believe will perform well.
-The catch is that once you've chosen a team or player, you cannot pick them again for the remainder of the season, adding a strategic layer to your choices.
+The catch is that once you've selected a team or player, you cannot pick them again for the remainder of the season, adding a strategic layer to your choices.

 Entry Fees, Player Pools, and Prize Structures

 The structure of DFS contests can vary widely, impacting your strategy.
-Entry fees are required and contribute to the overall prize pool, with higher fees often leading to larger payouts.
+Entry fees are required and contribute to the overall prize pool; higher fees often lead to larger payouts.
 Player pools are also a critical aspect, as they determine the pool of athletes from which you can choose.
 Larger pools offer more diversity but require more knowledge and research.
 Prize structures can be top-heavy, rewarding the top performers with the majority of the winnings, or more evenly distributed, offering many participants smaller prizes.

 Choosing the Right Contest for Your Skill Level